Underknowledge/underknowledge.puppeteer-homeassistant/README.md

 I received a rooted Kindle PW1 with SSH access as a gift.
 I still use it (occasionally) for reading, but most of the time it gathers dust in a corner until I need it and it ran out of power last week..
 Let's use it instead as a dasboard for the weather!

+> [!NOTE]
+> There is another project doing rather the same thing, but probably better: [sibbl/hass-lovelace-kindle-screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver)
+> From what I hear it is a bit harder to setup as this one, but who am I to judge, I've written this :D

 <img src="https://github.com/Underknowledge/underknowledge.puppeteer-homeassistant/raw/main/home_assistant.png" alt="" data-canonical-src="https://github.com/Underknowledge/underknowledge.puppeteer-homeassistant/raw/main/home_assistant.png" width="358" height="485" />

 When you want to follow on,